Menu

 How is attendance measured in the Sixth Form?

-Mrs Desai, our Pastoral Administrator, monitors the attendance of students.
+Mrs Desai, our KS5 Pastoral Lead, monitors the attendance of students.
 She measures their percent attendance to am/pm registration and also attendance to each lesson.

 How are expectations different to the lower school?